Home

 Sessions which are cancelled with less than 24 hours’ notice are charged for in full.

-Payment can be made in cash, by cheque or by bank transfer.
+Payment can be made by bank transfer.

 Get in touch